open-telemetry/opentelemetry.io/content/en/blog/2023/opentelemetry-in-focus-january-2023.md

 series will be focusing on our core components, such as the specification, data format, tools, and most popular API/SDKs.

 Are you a maintainer with something you’d like featured here?
-Please get in touch with me via email, or on the CNCF Slack!
+Get in touch with me via email, or on the CNCF Slack!

 ## Releases and Updates